Image Image

 A DUI lawyer in Shiloh, IL represents people accused of driving under the influence of alcohol, drugs, or a combination of both.
-If you or your loved one have been arrested for DUI in Shiloh, IL, you need to act quickly.
+If you or your loved one were recently arrested for DUI in Shiloh, IL, you need to take fast, decisive steps.
 DUI charges in Illinois are serious — the penalties can affect your freedom, your driving privileges, and your future for years to come.

-Combs Waterkotte’s Shiloh, IL criminal defense lawyers are ready to step in immediately to fight for you.
+Combs Waterkotte’s Shiloh, IL criminal defense lawyers can step in immediately to protect you and begin building your defense.
 Contact us at (314) 900-HELP or fill out our online contact form for a free, confidential case review.

 What You’ll Learn on This Page

-- How a DUI lawyer in Shiloh, IL can help you from day one — working to protect your license and build your courtroom defense.
+• How a DUI lawyer in Shiloh, IL can help you through the entire process — from protecting your license to defending you in court.

 Free book